google/zerocopy/README.md

 ###### Conversion Macros

-Zerocopy provides four macros for safe, zero-cost casting between types:
+Zerocopy provides six macros for safe casting between types:

 - (`try_`[try_transmute])`transmute` (conditionally) converts a value of one type to a value of another type of the same size